-Yesterday, I visited Armani Box to check out its beauty offering.
+Yesterday, I visited Armani Box to check out how its combining beauty and technology.
 Here’s what I found…

 You’re immediately faced with a bright red Gorilla, Uri, upon entry and encouraged to share your pictures with free wifi in store and the hashtag #armanibeauty plastered over most surfaces.
 The emphasis of the displays is to educate on the brand’s ethos of using a fabric type to influence shades and textures, whether that’s a satin, matte or matte satin.
 For example, different fabrics are used to describe different lipsticks – a red velvet fabric is used to demonstrate the texture of a red lipstick.